UoB-COMSM0166/2025-group-29/README.md

 |![image](docs/Demo/assets/media/time/time.gif)                       | Time             | Players can touch it to get extra time and earn more points.                                                                        |

 ## 2.4 Boss skill animation showcase.
-Carefully designed monster appearances match the game’s theme and make players feel more involved.
+The boss has carefully designed skill animations and challenge mechanics.
+These increase the game’s difficulty and require players to use their chosen skill tree skills wisely in battle, making the game more exciting and fun.

 | Image                                                               |  Description                                                                                                                         |
 |---------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------|